Empower families in Peru with safe water and toilets

 From the sandy Pacific coastline to the windy peaks of the Andes, Peru is diverse in terrain and rich with history.
 Evidenced by the respect and pride of its people, Peru respects the ancient ruins that span the country and remembers the indigenous tribes that influenced its culture today.
 From the flavorful spices to the brightly tinted alpaca wool that make up their rich food and dress, Peruvians celebrate all that their South American land has to offer.
 And while there is much to celebrate, the people are still in need of some of life's most basic resources.

-Today, 3 million Peruvians lack access to safe water and 8 million lack access to a toilet.
-This is almost one-third of the entire country in need of water or toilets.
+Today, 2 million Peruvians lack access to safe water and 4 million lack access to a toilet.
 While access to both has improved in recent years, significant shortfalls in both public infrastructure and household facilities remain.
 Throughout Peru, urban water and sanitation coverage is higher than rural coverage, and many rapidly growing peri-urban communities face limited access to these basic services.
 Communities like Yolanda's.

 Yolanda is a hopeful, determined woman.
 We know this because every day she works to provide water for her family.
 Her home sits above the city of Cusco in the Andes Mountain range, elevated more than 2,000 feet above the center of town.
 Yolanda purchases buckets of water from residents in town.
 At least every other morning, she makes her way down the steep, rocky road from her house to buy as much water as she can carry back up the more than one- mile vertical trek.